klonyyy/MCUViewer/README.md

 ## Support and sponsorship

-Maintaining and improving MCUViever takes a lot of time and effort.
+Maintaining and improving MCUViewer takes a lot of time and effort.
 If you find MCUViewer useful in your project or work you can support the development by becoming a [Github sponsor](https://github.com/sponsors/klonyyy) or simply ["buying a coffe"](https://buymeacoffee.com/klonyyy).

 If you're interested in special features, priority feature implementations, or support you can contact me directly.